Trucking and Transportation Subrogation

 This knowledge enables us to conduct a thorough review and analysis of the claim so our clients can have accurate, reliable information on which to base litigation decisions.

 We have the resources to confront complex claims, provide highly personalized attention, and offer a competitive fee structure.
-To take advantage of the capabilities of a national law practice with the thoughtfulness of a local firm, contact Keis George by telephone at (216) 241-4100 or request a consultation with one of our attorneys.
+To take advantage of the capabilities of a national law practice with the thoughtfulness of a local firm, contact our trucking and transportation subrogation team to schedule a consultation.